crashoverride777/swifty-ads/README.md

         consentStatusDidChange: { status in
             print("The consent status has changed")
             // Update mediation networks for GDPR if required
-            // See mediation network documentation
+            // See google mediation network documentation
         },
         completion: { result in
             switch result {